bullmoose20/MK-Docs/docs/komet/install/local.md

 1. Verify that Python 3.8 or better is installed and install it if not
 2. Verify that the Git tools are installed and install them if not
 3. Use `git` to retrieve the code
-4. Install requirements [extra bits of code required for Komet]
+4. Install requirements [extra bits of code required for Kometa]
 5. Gather two things that the script requires:
     1. TMDb API Key
     2. Plex URL and Token